nedi89/weather-app/README.md

 Credits:
 This app was created by Nenad & Jovan.
-Weather data is provided by the OpenWeatherMap API.
+Weather data is provided by the Weather API (https://www.weatherapi.com/).
 License:
 This project is licensed under the MIT License.
 Feel free to modify and distribute it as needed.